SpaceGameDev568/Factory_Prop_Mod/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots or Videos

 If applicable, add screenshots or a video to help explain your problem.
-I suggest Streamable as video uploading service and [ShareX](https://getsharex.com/) as an image/video capture tool, if you need one.
+To take a screenshot on Winblows 10 or 11, press `Win + Shift + S` and select the area you want to capture, then click on your GitHub report and press `Ctrl + V` to paste it in.

 ---